The letter of the Law

 In his Essay entitled “The Faculties of the Mind”, Jonathan Swift wrote: “Laws are like cob webs which may catch small flies but let wasps and hornets break through”.
 Swift’s maxim states the obvious.
 Laws can be harsh to the marginalized but permissive to the elite.
 President Ramon Magsaysay’s “those who have less in life should have more in law” was not said without basis.

 If laws can be unjust, then we should not follow the law blindly.
-Jesus did not.
-He even defied some of them, such as the Sabbath Law.
-This is baffling.
+If we talk about not following the law blindly Jesus easily comes to mind.
+He defied even the most important Jewish Law: the Sabbath Law.
+In the light of today’s Gospel reading this is baffling.
 Why did he say (in today’s Gospel reading) that “As long as heaven and earth last, not the smallest letter or stroke of the Law will change until all is fulfilled”?
 How do we explain this apparent inconsistency?

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Bandera.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.